East Gwillimbury: Education

 Schools in East Gwillimbury are governed by the York Region District School Board and the York Catholic District School Board.
 There are several elementary schools.
 Under the public system, the school board operates Holland Landing Public School, Park Avenue Public School, located in Holland Landing and Phoebe Gilman Public School in the Harvest Hills neighborhood.
 Sharon Public School, Queensville Public School and Mt.
 Albert Public School are located in Sharon, Queensville and Mount Albert respectively.
 The York Catholic District School Board operates Good Shepherd Catholic School (Holland Landing and Our Lady of Good Counsel Catholic Elementary School in Sharon).
 There are currently no secondary schools in East Gwillimbury, so students in Holland Landing attend Dr. John M. Denison Secondary School in Newmarket and students from Sharon, Queensville and Mount Albert attend Huron Heights Secondary School, also in Newmarket or Stouffville District Secondary School located in Whitchurch-Stouffville.
 Good Shepherd and Our Lady of Good Counsel students may proceed to Sacred Heart Catholic High School for secondary school.
 No post-secondary campuses are located in East Gwillimbury, though there are plans to bring a post-secondary institution to the Queensville area.
 East Gwillimbury's newest public school, Robert Munsch Public School, opened in 2014 in Mount Albert.

 Transportation

-Local public transportation is provided by York Region Transit, who operate bus services to Sharon, Holland Landing and Mount Albert.
+Local public transportation is provided by York Region Transit, who operate bus services to Sharon, Queensville, Holland Landing and Mount Albert.
 GO Transit also offers commuter train and bus services to Toronto through its East Gwillimbury Station on the Barrie line.

 Ontario Highway 404 has been extended to just south of Keswick in the Town of Georgina, passing through East Gwillimbury.
 The town is served by three interchanges along Highway 404, namely Green Lane just north of Newmarket, Queensville Sideroad, and Woodbine Ave at the north end.